Marinising Solar PV Modules

 The issue with warranties is that there are very few brands of pv modules that are warranted for marine use, and those that are either have a very short warranty, or are disproportionately expensive.

-Most large main-stream solar manufacturers exclude marine or mobile use from their warranties.
-However, in over 20 years of supplying solar panels for marine use, we are happy to say that (in general) there is no real reason not to use standard solar panels - assuming they are of good build quality.
+Most mainstream solar pv module manufacturers exclude marine or mobile use from their warranties.
+However, in over 20 years of supplying solar panels for marine use, we are happy to say that there is no real reason not to use standard solar panels - assuming they are of good build quality.

-Almost all good quality modern solar panels use anodised aluminium frames, and many are tested in a salt mist environment.
+Almost all decent quality modern solar panels use anodised aluminium frames, and many are tested in a salt mist environment.
 The better ones have an IP68 rated junction box fitted to the back of the panels for the cables to connect to the pv module.
-Some manufacturers such as LG and Panasonic fully pot their junction boxes, ensuring that nothing can get inside to corrode the cell contacts & diodes.
+Some of the top manufacturers such as LG and Panasonic fully pot their junction boxes, ensuring that nothing can get inside to corrode the cell contacts & diodes.

 Solar PV Connectors